HebaMak/phone-market/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when ake changes.\
+The page will reload when ake chan
 You may also see any lint error the console.
 Launches the te
 nning tests](https://facebookc-react-app/docs/running-tests) for more informatio